 We record above-market and below-market in-place lease values for owned properties based on the present value (using an interest rate which reflects the risks associated with the leases acquired) of the difference between (i) the contractual amounts to be paid pursuant to the in-place leases and (ii) management's estimate of fair market lease rates for the corresponding in-place leases, measured over a period equal to the remaining non-cancelable term of the lease.
 We amortize the capitalized above-market lease values as a reduction of rental income over the remaining non-cancelable terms of the respective leases.
 We amortize the capitalized below-market lease values (presented in the accompanying balance sheet as value of assumed lease obligations) as an increase to rental income over the initial term and any fixed-rate renewal periods in the respective leases.
-Since our strategy will to a large degree involve sale-leaseback transactions with newly originated leases at market rates, we do not expect the above-market and below-market in-place lease to be significant for many of the transactions we will ultimately enter into.
+Since our strategy to a large degree involves sale-leaseback transactions with newly originated leases at market rates, the above-market and below-market in-place lease values are generally not significant.

-The total amount of other intangible assets acquired are further allocated to in-place lease values and customer relationship intangible values based on management's evaluation of the specific characteristics of each tenant's lease and our overall relationship with that respective tenant.
+In accordance with Statement of Financial Accounting Standards ("SFAS") No. 141 "Business Combinations," the total amount of other intangible assets acquired are further allocated to in-place lease values and customer relationship intangible values based on management's evaluation of the specific characteristics of each tenant's lease and our overall relationship with that respective tenant.
 Characteristics to be considered by management in allocating these values include the nature and extent of our existing business relationships with the tenant, growth prospects for developing new business with the tenant, the tenant's credit quality and expectations of lease renewals (including those existing under the terms of the lease agreement), among other factors.

-Management's estimates of value are expected to be made using methods similar to those used by independent appraisers (e.g., discounted cash flow analysis).
+Management's estimates of value are made using methods similar to those used by independent appraisers (e.g., discounted cash flow analysis).
 Factors considered by management in its analysis include an estimate of carrying costs during hypothetical expected lease-up periods considering current market conditions, and costs to execute similar leases.
-We will also consider information obtained about each property as a result of our pre-acquisition due diligence, marketing and leasing activities in estimating the fair value of the tangible and intangible assets acquired.
-In estimating carrying costs, management also includes real estate taxes, insurance and other operating expenses and estimates of lost rentals at market rates during the expected lease-up periods, which we expect to primarily range from six to eighteen months, depending on specific local market conditions.
-Management also estimates costs to execute similar leases including leasing commissions, legal and other related expenses to the extent that such are out already incurred in connection with a new lease origination as part of the transaction.
+We also consider information obtained about each property as a result of our pre-acquisition due diligence, marketing and leasing activities in estimating the fair value of the tangible and intangible assets acquired.
+In estimating carrying costs, management also includes real estate taxes, insurance and other operating expenses and estimates of lost rentals at market rates during the expected lease-up periods, which primarily range from six to eighteen months, depending on specific local market conditions.
+Management also estimates costs to execute similar leases including leasing commissions, legal and other related expenses to the extent that such costs are not already incurred in connection with a new lease origination as part of the transaction.

-We amortize the value of in-place leases to expense over the initial term of the respective leases, which we primarily expect to range from ten to twenty years.
+We amortize the value of in-place leases to expense over the initial term of the respective leases, which generally range from five to twenty years.
 The value of customer relationship intangibles are amortized to expense over the initial term and any renewal periods in the respective leases, but in no event will the amortization period for intangible assets exceed the remaining depreciable life of the building.
 Should a tenant terminate its lease, the unamortized portion of the in-place lease value and customer relationship intangibles would be charged to expense.